D3jag0re/multi-container-application/README.md

 - Running CMD ["npm", "start"] instead of CMD ["node", "app.js"] offers more flexibility and is more of a standard practice.
 - Make sure yu push your changes before wondering why a build failed in the exact same way
+- Was wondering why docker was naming my one container `temp-api` when I defined it as `express-api` turns out "When building an image from a directory (like ./api), Docker Compose automatically tags the image using the folder name of the directory where the Compose file resides."

+- blank .env file might have been causing issues when setting env variable in `docker-compose.yml` file
+- volumes issue and ownership
+- cant find module express